sindresorhus/eslint-plugin-unicorn/docs/rules/relative-url-style.md

 Default: `'never'`

 - `'never'` (default)
-  - Never use `./` prefix.
+	- Never use a `./` prefix.
 - `'always'`
-  - Always add `./` prefix to the relative url when possible.
+	- Always add a `./` prefix to the relative URL when possible.

 ```js
 // eslint unicorn/relative-url-style: ["error", "always"]